pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SymmetricZOI/SymmetricZOI.md

 ```

 - Symmetric ZOI with C++ backend on a 22x22m² mesh.
-- The C++ backend requires compilation (see `CppBackend.md`).
+- The C++ backend requires compilation (see `pyMANGA.ResourceLib`).
 If the compiled module is not found, pyMANGA falls back to the pure Python implementation automatically.
 ```xml
 <belowground>
     <type> SymmetricZOI </type>